tommybobbins/AWSDevOpsExam/README.md

  * NoSQL is used over RDMBS when there is a need to query data based on primarily one attribute or the data is unstructured.
  * SSD only, always stored in 3 AZs
  * Can select eventually consistent reads (default) or Strongly consistent reads (ACID).
 Eventual reads has better performance.
  * Non-relational database.
-Collection=Table, Document/Item=Row, Key value pairs=Fields.
-Atributes = Column of data.
+Collection=Table, Document/Item=Row, Key value pairs=Fields, Attributes = Column of data.
 Supports JSON, HTML and XML data
  * Partition key is hashed and provides the location of the data.
 It should always be unique.
  * Composite key = partition key + sort key.
  * Composite key is not unique.